Vulcaine/BLAST_public/README.md

 # Java interoperability

 In BLAST there is no way to define null value.
-However, in pure java it still exists, in fact its a problem which should be handled by the language.
+However, in vanilla java it still exists, in fact its a problem which should be handled by the language.

 This problem is solved by the optional unlocking.
 Optional unlocking not only handling `optionals` but `nulls` as well.